Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - type (variable): bool, int, double, string;
-- values (variable / variable vector / any literal vector);
+- output (variable) - id of the new variable and a new context;
-- [output] (variable) - id of the new variable and a new context.
+- values (variable / variable vector / any literal vector).

 ## tokenize